 - Fail to submit documentation as requested by PNP staff;

-- (Or any dependent family member over the age of 18, whether or not the family member is accompanying the candidate) have a criminal record;
+- Have a criminal record (or any dependent family member over the age of 18, whether or not the family member is accompanying the candidate)

 - Have unresolved custody or child support disputes.
 These issues must be resolved prior to starting the immigration application process; or